Medically reviewed on May 4, 2018

 Alcohol intolerance can cause immediate, uncomfortable reactions after you drink alcohol.
 The most common signs and symptoms are stuffy nose and skin flushing.

 Alcohol intolerance is caused by a genetic condition in which the body can't break down alcohol efficiently.
 The only way to prevent these uncomfortable reactions is to avoid alcohol.

-Alcohol intolerance isn't an allergy.
-However, in some cases, what seems to be alcohol intolerance may be your reaction to something in an alcoholic beverage — such as chemicals, grains or preservatives.
+Although not a true allergy, in some cases, what seems to be alcohol intolerance might be your reaction to something in an alcoholic beverage — such as chemicals, grains or preservatives.
 Combining alcohol with certain medications also can cause reactions.

 Signs and symptoms of alcohol intolerance — or of a reaction to ingredients in an alcoholic beverage — can include: